BlackWolfsDen/Eluna-Grumboz-HyperDynamic-PanDimensional-Quantum-Teleporter/README.md

 # [Mangos][Eluna] Grumboz Hyper-Dynamic Pan-Dimensional Quantum Teleporter
 An Eluna teleporter script for Mangos

+# Perfect for those multi-realm / multi-build servers.

-a simple self contained teleporter script. all coords are in-script and table stored.
+a simple self contained teleporter script. all Menus/coords are stored in an easy2edit DB.
-The core is designed for a dynamicly growing and changing tele table.
+The core is designed for a dynamicly growing and changing DB.

+Includes :
+  sql DB file.
-Includes sql for in-game tele stone.
+  sql for in-game tele stone.
+  main lua file.

-Includes entries for DoW, TBC, WotLK, Cata
+Includes tele menu/entries for DoW, TBC, WotLK, Cata

 Designed the way a free2public teleporter should be.  ... addaptible to diversity